tgrafk12/VRC-2-CVR-Conversion/payed-conversion.md

 - Converting animations and Animator layers to be used in CVR (Does not include GoGoLoco, as there's not a working way for it yet.
 Down the line this will be included)
 - Adding Essential components for Avatar upload (Eye placement, Mouth Visimes, Advanced Avatar Selection, Tagging, etc.) *Custom eye blinking animations and gestures are included, please make sure to tell me if this is the case, otherwise you might have a weird looking avatar when speaking or looking around!*
 - Custom Avatar Upload Image (A SFW image, *can be slightly suggestive*)

+When I am finished with your Avatar, you may choose one, or both of the selections I provide you...

 - A UnityPackage with the converted avatar (Ether Google Dive link, or inside Discord)

 Or